Principal series for general linear groups over finite commutative rings: Main results

 When $\sigma=\chi$, we have the following more precise statement:

 \begin{theorem} For each irreducible representation $\chi$ of $L$ one has $\End_G(\pind \chi) \cong \C[W_\chi]$ as algebras. \end{theorem}

-Let us say that an irreducible representation of $G$ is in the \emph{principal series} if it is isomorphic to a subrepresentation of $\pind\chi$ for some representation $\chi$ of $L$. {Theorems \ref{thm:main1} and \ref{thm:main2} readily imply} the following combinatorial formula for the number of principal series representations.
+{Theorems \ref{thm:main1} and \ref{thm:main2} readily imply} the following combinatorial formula for the number of principal series representations.
 Following \cite{Andrews}, we let $\partition_k(n)$ denote the number of multipartitions of $n$ with $k$ parts: i.e., the number of $k$-tuples $(\lambda^{(1)},\ldots,\lambda^{(k)})$, where each $\lambda^{(i)}$ is a partition of some non-negative integer $n_i$, and $\sum_i n_i=n$.

 \begin{corollary} If $R$ is isomorphic to a product $R_1\times\cdots\times R_m$ of finite local rings, and for each $j$ we set $k_j=|R_j^\times|$, then the principal series of $\GL_n(R)$ contains precisely $\prod_{j} \partition_{k_j}(n)$ distinct isomorphism classes of irreducible representations. \end{corollary}